 - Clickoneof the following icons from the main menu:

-- Project TilesDisplays a quick visual overview of the projects that you must track frequently for overall status and monitoring.
+- Project TilesDisplays a quick visual overview of the projects that you must track frequently for an overall status and monitoring.

 - ProjectsLists all the projects and related details in a common grid view.